From the publisher's website:

 Band of Brothers: Ghost Panzer (2013) is a stand alone game that is set on the Eastern Front and follows the German 11th Panzer (Ghost) Division

-Three other games in the series are under research and development: Texas Arrows (the US 36th Infantry Division in Europe), The Old Breed (the US 1st Marine Division in the Pacific theatre of operations), and a module that follows Commonwealth forces.
+Two other games in the series are under research and development: The Old Breed (the US 1st Marine Division in the Pacific theatre of operations), and a module that follows Commonwealth forces.